 Can I add custom data to my Aista ChatGPT chatbot?

 Yes you can.
 There is an option to manually create “training snippets” allowing you to provide your own prompt and completion.
-In addition you can also import XML files, CSV files, YAML files, and JSON files with training data.
+In addition you can also import XML files, CSV files, YAML files, PDF files and JSON files to create training data from files.

 How does Aista’s ChatGPT based chatbot work?

 Aista’s chatbot allows you to crawl and scrape your website for training data.
 This training data is then used to “reinforce” ChatGPT (the strongest AI model), resulting in a custom chatbot that will answer questions according to your training data.
 This allows you to create a domain specific expert AI system, that knows everything about your “domain problem”, whatever your problem happens to be.

 Yes!
 Others will tell you this is impossible.
 We can however guarantee you that it is very much possible.
 We have many clients using our chatbots, and all of our chatbots are based upon “text-davinci-003”.
 As to those willing to explain you how this is impossible, our suggestion is to maybe not use these to create your own bot.
 It is very much possible.

 How do I build Docker images from Magic?